Policies

 Because children are minors and require the care of an adult or a supervisor, the library has established rules regarding the use of the library by children.
 Parents or caregivers are responsible for the behavior of their children while they are in the library.
 The library cannot assume responsibility for the safety, care or supervision of children.

-If a child over the age of twelve is not picked up at the library by closing time, the child may use the library phone to contact his/her parent/guardian for a ride home.
-If a parent or guardian is not available, the Shelton Police will be contacted to provide a ride home to the child.
+If a child over the age of twelve is not picked up at the library by closing time, the child may use the library phone to contact his/her parents for a ride home.
+If a parent or relative is not available, the police will be contacted to provide a ride home to the child.

 C. Staff Policies